na-na-hi/renget/archive/ChrPrompt.md

 >Oh, right.
 I once thought about the horrifying possibility of me involuntarily activating my intangibility in my sleep and falling through the ground until I reached the magma in the planet’s core and got burned to death.
 I decided to not think about that again in order to preserve my sanity.
 **Amelia**
 Besides thinking water will kill him, what's the funniest misconception Nick has had about this world?
+>{Pending - need to think of something funny enough.}
 You're a bit bigger than the average Shinx, by the look of it--2'00" instead of 1'08".
 Because of that, did other Shinx treat you differently when you lived back home?
+>{Pending - working on this one.}

 **Nick**
 *\[If Amelia's first question was answered\]* Amelia's sharing embarassing stories about you!
 Are you going to take this sitting down?
 What's an embarrassing/silly mistake *she's* made?
+>{Pending - on writing this one.}
 Do you get along with the other Vuplix at the guild?
 You probably share some things in common, right?
+>{Pending - can't actually answer this one yet, as it requires information I don't currently have access to.}
 So you never heard of the PMD series before meeting the other humons, huh?
 What did you think when you leanred about that game series?
+>It's ontologically confusing.
+What came first?
+Did someone make a video game about a world, or are we in a world created from the ideas of a video game?
+Are they even connected at all?
+>I find it weird that the series even exists.
+And it's not like I was just living under a rock this whole time: I feel like I would've known if the spinoff existed in the first place.
+Besides, Chunsoft...didn't those guys go bankrupt in the early 2000s?
+Well...I suppose it's not entirely surprising that some of these guys apparently come from different worlds.
+No more than any of the other surprises I've had to deal with in the past few months.
+>What I do know, though, is that this world is no less real than any other.
+There's absolutely no doubt about that.

 **Kaiji**
 [Kaiji, your business seems to have the momentum of a runaway freight train.
 Why are you so popular?](https://youtu.be/tLFnlOO7l6A)